 Birthday Gifts and Christmas Gifts – overrated

-We shouldn’t be shopping for random gifts.
-If you have to buy a gift for a special event, make sure it comes in handy.
-Most of the time, we buy bad gifts or try to make frivolous gifts that end up in the garden sale or in the donation stack.
-Instead, pay for an event, lunch or something that helps you maintain a good relationship with the person you are giving the gift to.
+We should not be shopping for random gifts.
+If you need to buy a gift for a special occasion, make sure it is useful.
+Often, we purchase poor gifts or try to give frivolous gifts that end up being sold at a garage sale or donated.
+Instead, consider paying for an event, a meal, or something that will help maintain a good relationship with the person you are giving the gift to.

 Fast Fashion and Cheap Fashion – overrated

 It’s important to focus on quality when shopping for clothes and accessories.
 Fast fashion items are often of low quality, and it’s better to invest in higher quality items that may cost a bit more.
 This way, you’ll have fewer low-quality items cluttering up your closet.